Elliott Bay Connections

 • New public amenities building with restrooms and food concession.

-• Restore and revitalize park amenities, including increasing and improving picnic tables and seating and adding new kid-friendly exploratory play elements.
+• Restore and revitalize park amenities, including increasing and improving picnic tables and seating and adding new kid-friendly exploration areas.

 • Support the restoration of existing public artwork.